 Image Source: clockworkrepublic.com

-The Tissot PRX Powermatic 80 has become one of the most talked-about affordable mechanical watches since its release in 2021, blending 1970s-inspired design with modern watchmaking technology.
-Drawing from Tissot’s original PRX model launched in 1978, this contemporary reissue maintains the spirit of the past while offering features that exceed expectations for its price range.
+The Tissot PRX Powermatic 80 has become one of the most discussed affordable mechanical watches since its release in 2021, blending 1970s-inspired design with modern watchmaking technology.
+Drawing from Tissot’s original PRX model launched in 1978, this contemporary reissue honors the past while delivering specs that exceed expectations at this price point.

-With its integrated bracelet, retro styling, and upgraded automatic movement, the PRX Powermatic 80 has carved out a leading position in the entry-level mechanical watch segment.
+With its integrated bracelet, retro styling, and upgraded automatic movement, the PRX Powermatic 80 has carved out a strong position in the entry-level mechanical watch segment.

 One of the defining elements of the PRX is its Powermatic 80 movement, a modified version of the ETA 2824-2.
-It delivers an impressive 80-hour power reserve, nearly double that of most movements in its class.
-The movement also includes upgraded anti-magnetic components, contributing to its reliability and long-term durability.
-For a watch under $1,000, these specs are typically found in much more expensive models, making it a standout in terms of value.
+It delivers an impressive 80-hour power reserve — nearly double that of most movements in its class.
+The movement also features upgraded anti-magnetic components, contributing to long-term reliability.
+For a watch under $1,000, these specs typically belong on much more expensive models.

-The PRX features a 40mm stainless steel case with a slim profile of 10.9mm, which enhances wearability for a wide range of wrist sizes.
-Its integrated steel bracelet, polished bevels, and blue sunburst dial give the watch a vintage-meets-modern aesthetic, while applied indices and slim baton hands provide clean legibility.
-Tissot’s finishing is remarkably refined for the price, further elevating its perceived quality.
+The PRX features a 40mm stainless steel case with a slim 10.9mm profile, which makes it wearable across a wide range of wrist sizes.
+Its integrated steel bracelet, polished bevels, and blue sunburst dial create a vintage-meets-modern aesthetic, while applied indices and slim baton hands deliver clean legibility.
+Tissot’s finishing quality at this price point is genuinely hard to fault.

-Retailing at $675, the PRX Powermatic 80 has already begun to see modest appreciation on the secondary market, with certain dial variants—especially the blue and green—selling for $700 to $750.
+Retailing at $675, the PRX Powermatic 80 has already started to see modest appreciation on the secondary market, with certain dial variants — especially the blue and green — selling for $700 to $750.

 FeatureSpecification